 Be Patient and Persistent

-If there is additional information or documents that can support your position, submit another dispute and ask that they investigate using the new information or documents.
-Once you have provided all the information you have avail — in writing by certified mail with a return receipt requested — you should ask that the credit bureau provides a detailed explanation of its reasoning for refusing your dispute.
+If there is additional information or documents that can support your position, submit another dispute and ask that the investigate using the new information or documents.
+Once you have provided all the information you have available, you should ask that the credit bureau provides a detailed explanation of its reasoning for refusing your disputes.
 You should continue to dispute as long as you have new information or documents to provide to the credit bureaus in response to their investigations.
 Once you have responded to all their concerns, you are done disputing.

 No matter where you are in the dispute process and how much help you need, Lyngklip & Associates is ready.
 If you need help drafting your own dispute, you can use our self help resources or you can call us to help coach you through the process.
 If you have already finished your disputes, you may be ready to file a lawsuit.
 Lyngklip & Associates, Southfield consumer law attorneys, offer free consultations to those who are struggling to have credit bureaus fix incorrect information on their credit reports.
-Call our agency at (248) 965-5751 or complete our online form to schedule a consultation.
+Call us at (248) 208-8864 or complete our online form to schedule a consultation.